Sleep Lighting – How to Rest Better in Your Bedroom

 Red and pink light spectra are better for your sleep.
 The use of these light spectra in light therapy for insomniacs is well documented.
 The idea is that light in these spectra tends to trigger responses in bodily sleep hormones that help you to get better sleep.

-What are Sleep Hormones and How Do I Trigger Mine to Get Better Sleep?
+What are Sleep Hormones, and How Do I Trigger Mine to Get Better Sleep?

-Diet is Important Too
+Diet is Important, Too

-Getting Your Bedroom Into a Sleep Focused Place
+Getting Your Bedroom Into a Sleep-Focused Place

 Similar Posts